xma711/notebook/web/README.md

 However, even with html, css, js, the webpages cannot go very far.

-To make the website truely dynamic, which can respond to users' requests, we need database and other programming languages that dynamically generate html pages at the server.
+To make the website truly dynamic, which can respond to users' requests, we need database and other programming languages that dynamically generate html pages at the server.
 The popular programming languages are php, perl and nowadays even python.

 At this stage, we need something that can bridge the user-server interactions (http server) and the framework that parses each request and generates html pages as a response.
-This something is the http server, such as apache, nginx, etc.
+This something is the http server, such as Apache, nginx, etc.

 How to create a website